-Three DVC students were the top three winners in the Oakland Digital Arts & Literacy Center’s “Inspire Oakland” billboard contest.
+Three DVC students were the top three winners in the Oakland Digital Arts and Literacy Center’s “Inspire Oakland” billboard contest.
 All three are students in Eva Cohen’s graphic design course, ARTDM 214.

 Announced in January 2010, the contest generated a significant amount of interest from the public, and artists and designers from all over the Bay Area jumped at the opportunity to have their work published on a billboard that hundreds of thousands of viewers would see daily.